oreillymedia/production-resources/word/index.md

 If the template opens as a document, and not as a template (if it says "Document1" in the title bar, and not "ORA.dot"), close the document without saving changes.
 Move the ORA.dot file from your desktop to your *My Templates* folder.
 The template will now be available from the Project Gallery.

-#### To template an existing untemplated chapter
+<h3 id="template_existing">Starting to Template an Existing Chapter</h3>

-If you are templating an existing chapter that does not have any paragraph styles applied, it is best to create a new document (File -> New from Template).
-In the pop-up that appears, select My Templates and ORA.dot (if this does not appear, go back to the installation steps).
-You can then copy-paste the original chapter into this new document and apply template styles using the Style pane.
+If you are templating an existing chapter that does not have any paragraph styles applied, it is best to create a new document (File→New from Template).
+In the pop-up that appears, select My Templates and then ORA.dot (if this option does not appear, go back to the installation steps).
+You should then copy-paste the original chapter content into the new document and apply template styles using the Style pane.
 There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.

 <h2 id="menus-toolbars">The O'Reilly Menus and Toolbars</h2>